kabalin/moodle-dev-compose/README.md

 ### Receiving mail

-We run Mailhog container by default that allows to receive email and provides interface to view it.
+We run Mailpit container by default that allows to receive email and provides interface to view it.

 In Moodle configuration file add:
 ```
-$CFG->smtphosts = 'mailhog:1025'
+$CFG->smtphosts = 'mail:1025'
 ```

 Web interface to view emails is available at `http://moodle.local:8025`